fortinmike/Regexer/README.md

 #### Working With Matches and Captures Directly

-If you prefer being more explicit and avoiding indexed subscripting, you can also manipulate `RXMatch` and `RXCapture` instances directly:
+If you prefer being more explicit and avoid indexed subscripting, you can also manipulate `RXMatch` and `RXCapture` instances directly:

 	NSArray *matches = [@"To seek the Holy Grail." rx_matchesWithPattern:@"\\b([a-zA-Z])([a-zA-Z]+?)\\b"];